Sourabhsk870/DAA_LAB-4th-sem-/README.md

 	*Hi guys, I am Sourabh Santosh Kamble and I am an engineering Student at K.S.
 Institute of Technolgy.

-	*I have created this repository so that any student of 4th sem who is affiliated to vtu under the 2018 CBCS scheme can view this lab programs as a refrence.
+	*I have created this repository so that any student of 4th sem who is affiliated to vtu under the 2018 CBCS scheme can view this DAA lab programs as a refrence.

 # ABOUT THE REPOSITORY
 	* The programs I have uploaded are tested in the terminal of ubuntu.